cryptopunksnotdead/programming-cryptopunks/01_crop.md

 ## Frequently Asked Questions (F.A.Q.s) and Answers

-### Q: How can I rip & save all punks from 0 to 9999 from the Matt & John's  24x24 series?
+### Q: How can I crop & save all punks from 0 to 9999 from the Matt & John's  24x24 series?

 Use a script with a loop like: